Navigation

 Specialist treatments

-Your GP may refer you to a surgeon if your symptoms haven’t improved after six to 12 months.
-The surgeon can tell you if the following treatments may be suitable.
+Your GP may refer you to a surgeon if your symptoms haven’t improved after 6 to 12 months.
+They may offer you the following treatments.

-• Extracorporeal shockwave therapy (ESWT) involves passing shockwaves through the affected area.
-ESWT is thought to be a safe alternative to steroid injections and you may find it helpful.
+• Extracorporeal shockwave therapy (ESWT).
+This involves passing shockwaves through the affected area.
+ESWT is thought to be a safe alternative to steroid injections, and you may find it helpful.

-• Surgery – an operation to release your plantar fascia can help to relieve pain.
-But if you’ve had the condition for longer than two years, this may be less likely to help.
+• Surgery on your foot to release your plantar fascia.
+This can help to relieve pain if other treatments haven’t helped.
+But there are certain risks involved.
+And if you’ve had the condition for longer than two years, this may be less likely to help.

 Prevention of plantar fasciitis

-There are a few measures you can take to reduce your risk of developing plantar fasciitis.
+There are several things you can do to reduce your risk of developing plantar fasciitis.

-• Wear good-quality, well-fitting trainers with good cushioning or shock absorption.
+• Wear well-fitting footwear with good cushioning in the heels and arch support.

-• Replace your trainers as soon as they are worn out.
+• Replace trainers or shoes as soon as they’re worn out.

 • Avoid exercising on a hard surface.